Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 |No extraintestinal symptoms||Extraintestinal symptoms like rashes, urticaria, swollen lips or face, or severe life-threatening allergic reactions.|

 |The severity of your symptoms is proportional to the amount you eat from the offending food.||Even trace amounts of the offending food can produce severe symptoms.|

 3- Drinking alcohol (even small amounts)

-Alcohol speeds up things inside your intestine and colon.
+alcohol speeds up things inside your intestine and colon.
 This can cause bright yellow watery diarrhea.
-It is worse mentioning that even if you drink small amounts can cause diarrhea.
-Alcohol can irritate your digestive tract and worsens existing diarrhea. (ref)
+Even if you drink small doses, it is worse to mention that it can cause diarrhea.
+Alcohol can irritate your digestive tract and worsen existing diarrhea. (ref)

 4- Irritable bowel syndrome.

-Irritable bowel syndrome is characterized by chronic abdominal pain or cramps that are related to defecation, change in stool frequency or change in stool form.
+Irritable bowel syndrome is characterized by chronic abdominal pain or cramps related to defecation, change in stool frequency, or change in stool form.

-IBS has 4 types: IBS-Diarrhea predominant, IBS-Constipation predominant, IBS-Mixed type, and IBS-Unclassified.
+IBS has four types: IBS-Diarrhea predominant, IBS-Constipation predominant, IBS-Mixed type, and IBS-Unclassified.

 With IBS (especially the diarrhea-predominant type), it is common to experience bright yellow stool with IBS. as an IBS flare-up with yellow diarrhea.